whykay-01/computer-networking-net2text-replication/README.md

 python insert_data_script.py ../../net2text_generator/examples/att_na_100
 ```

-If you change the `att_na_100` part of the command to something more advanced, such as `att_na_1000`, or `att_na_10000` then you will load a bigger dataset into the database.
+If you change the `att_na_100` part of the command to something more advanced, such as `att_na_1000`, or `att_na_10000` then you will load a **bigger dataset** into the database.
 However, please note that the bigger the dataset, the longer it will take to load it into the database.

 Right now, it could be easily accessed via the VS Code extension.
-Here are the details:
+Here are the details of the extension you could use:

 ```
 Name: SQLite